ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 When using CBOR, the value field MUST be encoded as a CBOR byte string.

 `ind`:
-: An optional 4-byte bitmap that indicates which conceptual message types are carried in the `value` field.
+: An optional bitmap with a maximum size of 4-bytes that indicates which conceptual message types are carried in the `value` field.
 Any combination (i.e., any value between 1 and 2<sup>32</sup>-1 included) is allowed.
 (However, note that only four values are registered at the time of writing, so the acceptable values is currently limited to 1 to 15.)
 This is useful only if the `type` is potentially ambiguous and there is no further context available to the